 Markus, could you please introduce yourself to our readers?

-My name is Markus and I started my CAReer program at Daimler in November 2014.
-My entry position after the program will be at Information Technology Management for the Mercedes-Benz Cars Assembly in Sindelfingen.
+My name is Markus and I started my trainee program at Daimler in November 2014.
+My entry position after the program was at Information Technology Management for the Mercedes-Benz Cars Assembly in Sindelfingen.
 Before I started to work for Daimler, I studied Business Information Systems at the University in Koblenz and also worked for two software vendors.

-Why did you choose Daimler as an employer after your studies and why did you opt for the CAReer program?
+Why did you choose Daimler as an employer after your studies and why did you opt for the trainee program?

 Please describe your career at Daimler – from the first day in the company until today.

-I started my first CAReer assignment in the IT department in Sindelfingen, where I’ve been working for the last 5 months now.
-In April, I began with my second assignment at Global Network Powertrain in Esslingen.
-The first month was really exciting, because we also had our first two-week CAReer training module composed of different workshops, trainings and also an enjoyable hands-on driving experience.
+I started my first assignment in the IT department in Sindelfingen, where I’ve been working for 5 months .
+After that, I began with my second assignment at Global Network Powertrain in Esslingen.
+The first month was really exciting, because we also had our first two-week trainee training module composed of different workshops, trainings and also an enjoyable hands-on driving experience.
 After the training module, I was integrated very quickly in my team and had different diversified topics I was responsible for.
 It’s great to have the opportunity to be in different departments during the trainee program, but also nice knowing that you’re “coming home” again after the last project assignment..

 Please tell us more about your current position in IT Management.
 In your opinion, what qualifications are beneficial for jobs within IT Management?